geoffrosen/vaginal-microbiome/README.md

 For some, phylosift (Darling et. al 2014) may be more appropriate.
 See it [here](https://github.com/gjospin/PhyloSift)

+Commands available:

+  1. You can now update a refpkg fully (including modifying the cm, sto, and afa)

+     pplacerrunner.py -u /path/to/refpkg

+or

+     pplacerrunner.py --upgrade /path/to/refpkg

+Note: paths can be relative

 The goal of this is to have an easy way to start a job running on a pipeline based on pplacer (Matsen et al. 2010).
 The only inputs required will be:
   1. Unaligned demultiplexed, quality filtered, fasta file from your microbiome project